 In our new £55m Bristol Business School building, you'll have access to cutting-edge learning spaces.

 Designed with student input, the Bristol Business School building offers learning spaces for individual and group study, interactive learning environments and conference rooms you can book.
 It's a space for students and businesses to come together, collaborate and form new partnerships.

 In our specialist library, business librarians manage vast collections to support your research.

 Learn more about UWE Bristol's facilities and resources.

 Meet leaders of industry

-As a student in the Bristol Business School, you will have the opportunity to hear about the challenges, issues and decisions being made at the highest level of strategic leadership.
-Read more about the speakers you can hear from at the Business School.
+You will have the opportunity to hear about the challenges, issues and decisions being made at the highest level of strategic leadership.

 Careers / Further study